Supervision/Accreditation in Bromley and the South East

 My main aim as a supervisor is to support and enable you to develop and be the therapist you want to be.
-I have enhanced understanding of working with adults, as well as children and young people.
+I have enhanced understanding of working with adults, as well as young people.
 I work experientially using play and art based processes as well as with the spoken word.
 I feel this supports understanding of the client/counsellor process, both deepening understanding and knowledge of self, and exploring how you relate to your clients.
 I have 10 years’ experience of supporting supervisees who work with clients who have experienced sexual abuse, dissociative disorders and trauma.
 I have considerable experience of working with trainees as I have supervised and taught students to diploma level and can support you around criteria and relating your theory to practise across modalities.

 I am committed to working ethically and have supported a number of supervisees with their accreditation process (see below).
 I keep my knowledge base up to date with CPD, keep abreast of BACP (British Association for Counselling and Psychotherapy) changes, and believe in the power of therapy for change.

 I work both with individuals and small groups.
 The length and frequency of sessions is often dependant on your case load, but is also in accordance with the BACP requirements of a minimum of 1.5 hours a month.

 After many years of training, theoretically, professionally and personally, there is a recognition that the next step is to become an accredited member of the BACP.
 Applying for BACP accreditation can feel like a daunting prospect.
 However, it is a commitment to professional development and will support your development and career prospects.